-Let’s discuss some of this with an eye towards America’s newer gun owners.
+Let’s discuss some of that with an eye towards America’s newer gun owners.

 Time and money

-First off, you don’t need to spend thousands or devote weeks of time to training to develop more competence than the average person at shooting and at the same time keeping yourself out of the crime victim pool.
+First off, you don’t need to spend thousands or devote weeks of time to training in order to develop more competence and confidence than the average person at shooting, while going a long way toward keeping yourself out of the crime victim pool.

-There are thousands of experienced NRA instructors across America who provide competent training for very affordable rates.
-Most Americans – including non-gun owners – would benefit from taking an NRA course or two.
-While NRA courses aren’t really thought of as the neat high-speed, low-drag stuff that Walter Mitty-types with an extra-thick man-card want, they provide real value and good basic fundamentals to build upon.
+There are thousands of experienced NRA and other instructors across America who provide competent training for very affordable rates.
+Most Americans — including non-gun owners — would benefit from taking an NRA course or two.
+While these courses aren’t really thought of as the slick, high-speed, low-drag stuff that Walter Mitty-types with an extra-thick man-card want, they provide real value and good basic fundamentals to build upon.

-In reality, the things you learn at NRA classes really are high-speed, low-drag in that HS/LD is nothing more than the fundamentals executed very well with minimal wasted movement (and without thinking about how to do it which we call “unconscious competence”).
+In reality, the things you learn at basic NRA and other classes really are high-speed, low-drag in that most HS/LD is really nothing more than the fundamentals executed very well with minimal wasted movement (and without thinking about how to do it which we call “unconscious competence”).

 You can learn the same things from nationally known trainers like John and Vicky Farnam for about twice as much for the same two-day class.
-The Farnams and their adjunct staff know their stuff and you’re paying that premium in part for their reputation, not because they’re going to teach you something from a “Mystical Order of Secret Stuff.”
+The Farnams and their adjunct staff know their stuff and you’re paying a premium in part for their reputation, not because they’re going to teach you something from a “Mystical Order of the Secret Stuff.”
 I use the Farnams merely as an example.
-There are more than a few others of the same high caliber…pun intended.
+There are more than a few other very good instructors of the same high caliber…pun intended.

 Project Appleseed is an even better bargain than NRA classes.
-For about a hundred bucks and 800 rounds of .22s, you and your kid can get a weekend of solid training on firearm safety, the fundamentals of rifle marksmanship and some American history at an Appleseed rifle event – and they’ll give each of you a t-shirt on top of that.
+For about a hundred bucks and 800 rounds of .22 ammunition, you and your kid can get a weekend of solid training on firearm safety, the fundamentals of rifle marksmanship and some American history at an Appleseed rifle event…and they’ll give each of you a t-shirt on top of that.

-Appleseed instructors, regardless of the color of their hat, are pretty much all good to excellent and the only variable is the ratio of instructors to students at any given event.
-They (actually “we” as I’m an Appleseed Instructor-in-Training) will teach you how to become a rifleman, and with perseverance and practice, you too can shoot four minutes of angle.
-If you don’t know what MOA is, you should Google it, then sign up for an Appleseed event.
+Appleseed instructors, regardless of the color of their hat, are pretty much range from good to excellent and the only variable is the ratio of instructors to students at any given event.
+They (actually “we” as I’m an Appleseed Instructor-in-Training) will teach you how to become a rifleman.

-Shooting the “Rifleman” standard does’s usually happen on your first outing, but it does for some.
+Shooting the “Rifleman” standard doesn’t usually happen on your first outing, but it does for some.
 It took me three years of frustration, bruises and practice before it all came together.
-Today, I shoot Rifleman (at least 210 of 250) in my sleep and you can too, but probably not without some training.
-244/250 is my best so far on the AQT course of fire.
-I encourage you to best my top score!
+Today, I shoot Rifleman (at least 210 of 250) in my sleep and you can too, but probably not without some training and practice.

 Formal training is good training

-The bottom line: even a poor training class is better than the best training video.
-Here’s why: with a class, you have someone who knows what they are doing critiquing your technique, pointing out any bad habits you as the student might be exhibiting during live fire and helping you improve your skill set.
+The bottom line: even a mediocre training class is better than the best training video.
+Here’s why: with a class, you have someone who knows what they are doing critiquing your technique, pointing out any bad habits you as the student might be exhibiting during live fire, and helping you improve your skill set.